 The idea behind Trinityhaus is to be an online medium for Christian thought, dialogue, and education.
 It is unfortunate that there has existed a tension between the Church and the Academy, between what some have labeled “the heart” and “the mind.”
-As a pastor and PhD research student, I have felt this tension–this gap between being a churchman and being a scholar.
+As a pastor and an academic, I have felt this tension–this gap between being a churchman and being a scholar.
 As a result, I have determined to help “bridge the gap” between the Church and the Academy.
 It is more than a determination, though; it is a calling.
 I have come to believe that there is a direct and fundamental relationship between theology and life, head and heart, theoria and praxis.
 The fact is, Christianity has a long tradition of emphasizing the life of the mind as an act of worship to God–one recalls great theologians and thinkers such as Augustine, Aquinas, Luther, Calvin, Edwards, Wesley, Chesterton, and Lewis.
 The modern trend, sadly, has been to forget (or perhaps simply neglect) to carry on this great tradition.